ubsuny/MC_RandomNetworks-RaspiZero/markdown/Documentation.md

 $\sum_i p_i = 1$ {#eq:description}

-However, VNE takes this one step further by defining the probabilities as the trace of some density matrix, Tr($\rho$) (CITE), such that $\rho$ is the density matrix.
+However, VNE takes this one step further by defining the probabilities as the trace of some density matrix, Tr($\rho$) [@dane] such that $\rho$ is the density matrix.
 The entropy is then

 $H = - \text{Tr}(\rho)\log_2 \text{Tr}(\rho)${#eq:description}

-where base 2 comes from the binary representation of information (CITE).
-Recent publications have claimed that Tr$(\rho)$ is really a function of the eigenvalues (CITE) such that
+where base 2 comes from the binary representation of information [@2bit].
+Recent publications have claimed that Tr$(\rho)$ is really a function of the eigenvalues [@dane] such that

 $\text{Tr}(\rho)_i = \dfrac{\lambda_i}{2M}${#eq:description}